MrDeliciousman/MrDeliciousman.github.io/README.md

  ![prodev2](https://user-images.githubusercontent.com/45956191/52171639-99d63d00-271d-11e9-8393-a3acbd53b368.jpg)

- write something.
+ Picture 1 represents me going through the motions and building up my skill sets.
+I am doing work that may seem monotonous but is very critical for be to be successful.

  ![prodev1](https://user-images.githubusercontent.com/45956191/52171638-99d63d00-271d-11e9-8fed-91f2c8302192.jpg)

- write something.
+ Picture 2 represents me having all of the necessary skills to achieve my dreams through technical prowess and creative ideas.
+I will be able to execute on inspiring others through the use my my 3D art through a multitude of apps and other methods.

   ## Weekly Reflection.

   1. There is so much to learn and so little time.
 This week I have learned a lot but it seems that the mountain of info is getting bigger faster then I can process.
 I have learned about Types, Primitives, Methods, Classes, and Instances.
 However, as I learn more questions arise.
 But, I feel that the way that I think about problems are changing.
 I am starting to think how I can present solutions into Java code so that I can write my own methods.
 Overall, learning Java is like a blurry image that is slowly becoming more clear everyday that passes.

   2. This week has had many highs and many lows.
 In the beginning of the week I felt like I was falling behind.
 The daily activities were not making sense and I felt lost.
 I was wooried that I couldn't keep up.
 But, as I was reviewing the book, everything fell into place.
 It all made sense.
-It felt amazing to
+It felt amazing to connect the dots of the reading and the excercises we were doing in class.